Manasaare: Plot

-Manohara "Manu" (Diganth) is an orphaned, unemployed young man, who is often looked down on upon by his family.
+Manohar "Manu" (Diganth) is an orphaned, unemployed young man, who is often looked down on upon by his family.
 However, his uncle (Achyuth Kumar) is the only exception.
 His friend Satish (Sathish Ninasam) is a neighbour and cable operator, whose love for one of their neighhour - Bhamini, is unrequited.
 Bhamini marries a software engineer, and at the wedding reception, tells Manu that she loves him, but couldn't live with him (given his status).
 She also asks him to do something with his life, and not throw it away by spending his time criticizing the people around him.
 Meanwhile, Satish takes note of the "gulf" between Bhamini's new husband and himself, and decides to prove himself that he is indeed more worthy than she thinks of him.
 To that end, Manohar and Satish get together and invent a "electricity producing machine" which harnesses its power from vehicles that drive on roads (the fact that this isn't free energy, and that it would cost motorists who drive over it some extra fuel is not mentioned in the movie).
 His demonstration goes off well, but a police car chasing a criminal on a motorbike suddenly drives onto the machine, which causes the car to flip over, and in fact nearly kills the constables inside.

 Manu and Satish are arrested and reprimanded for their foolishness, but they are soon released.
 Manu's aunt decides to marry him into a wealthy family, to get rid of him and an attempt to temper his behaviour.
 While they are visiting the intended's family, a baby next to Manu begins urinating.
 Manu takes a nearby tea-cup to catch the urine and prevent getting wet.
 Everyone sees this and his prior behavior as confirmation that he is mentally unstable.
 Manohar and Satish, both drunk, stop at an isolated hill top and tell one another their opinions about life; they get into a row.
 Satish drives off leaving behind Manohar.

 Manohar walks back home and sees a van coming from a distance.
 The van is transporting about a dozen patients bound for an asylum.
 The inmates cause a commotion in the van, the guards loose order of the inmates' paperwork and photographs but the inmates are subdued by the guards.
-The van stops so that the guards can relieve themselves, and the patient Mahendra escapes.
+The van stops so that the guards can relieve themselves, and the patient Mahendra G. escapes.
 Manu was near the van when the guards went after the escapee.
 The guards notice him and take him as the escapee.
 Manohar is forcibly taken to the Kaamanabillu asylum.